bliang01/homework3_solution/README.md

 * `src/`:

   C library source files.
-This is where you will provide the bodies of the corresponding functions requested below. *Do not change the way in which these functions are called.* Doing so will break the Python wrappers located in `homework3/wrappers.py`.
+This is where you will provide the bodies of the corresponding functions requested below.

+  *Do not change the way in which these functions are called.* Doing so will break the Python wrappers located in `homework3/wrappers.py`.
+You may, however, write as many helper functions as you need.

   Aside from writing your own tests and performing computations for your report, everything you need to write for this homework will be put in the files here.

 * `ctests/`: